sid-fou/CTF-WriteUps/VulnLawyers.md

 **Takeaway:**
-If the main app is locked down, always check for forgotten subdomains-the devs often leave APIs wide open.
+If the main app is locked down, always check for forgotten subdomains.
+The devs often leave APIs wide open(obviously kidding xD)

 ---